Current professional expertise

 I am co-author of the book Managing your career in higher education administration (2014), part of Palgrave Macmillan’s Universities into the 21st century series.

-In addition to English (my native language), I have fluent Russian, good but rusty French, beginner-intermediate Spanish and a smattering of German, Italian and Shughni.
+In addition to English (my native language), I have fluent Russian, good but rusty French, intermediate Spanish and a smattering of other languages.